Mississippi Today

 Find it and give it a listen.

-The song is a whimsical homage to needing when starts closing in.
+The song is a whimsical homage to needing space when life starts closing in.
 Sometimes you just need to get away.
 Take the road less traveled.
-All roads to somewhere.
+All roads lead to somewhere.
 That kind of thing.

 And the place to do that is The Lodge in Moselle, a get-away with safari-like tents and cottages equipped with all the comforts of home.